-A person who has been charged with federal wire fraud will find himself in a very frightening situation.
+A person who has been charged with a white-collar crime, such as federal wire fraud, will find himself in a very frightening situation.
 When a person has been charged with a federal crime, it means that the government is seeking to convict and possibly incarcerate him.
 Federal charges are extremely serious and will require the help of a knowledgeable and experienced criminal defense attorney.
 Additionally, wire fraud cases may be extremely complicated, because of the different types of fraud that may be involved.

 Wire fraud consists of using any type of electronic communication to perpetrate a fraud or a misrepresentation upon another person with the intention of obtaining money, goods or services.
 Wire fraud may occur through any of the following: